brown9804/MicrosoftCloudEssentialsHub/0_Azure/4_AzureDevOps/demos/1_AzDevOpsAgents.md

    - Follow the prompts to configure the agent.
 You’ll need:
      - Your Azure DevOps organization URL.
-     - A Personal Access Token (PAT) for authentication.
+     - A Personal Access Token (PAT) for authentication, Service Principals, or Device Code Flow (Entra ID) for registering the agent.

 4. **Install and Start the Agent**: